terralang/terra/index.md

         return [ math.sin(a) ]
     end

-An escape is evaluated when before a Terra function is _compiled_, and the result is spliced into the Terra code.
+An escape is evaluated when a Terra function is _compiled_, and the result is spliced into the Terra code.
 In this example, this means that `math.sin(5)` will be evaluated _once_ and the code that implements the Terra function will return a constant.
 This can be verified by printing out the compiled version of the `sin5` function:

     --output a prettified representation of what this function does sin5:printpretty()